 With his hand on the door knob, so close to freedom he could taste it, lump welling in his throat, Connor turned to regard the doctor expectantly.
 When he spoke his voice was barely a whisper, “Yeah?”

 “You forgot this,” Mansfield held up the little blue ball, than tossed it to Connor, “and remember that every life is worth it, even yours.”

 Growling, and squeezing the hell out of the ball, Connor stormed from the office, slamming the door in his wake.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, WaywardKnight3Write a Review